 Hostels can be weird, but they’ve never felt dangerous.

 It’s true that my first ever hostel experience involved finding a lifeless body in my bed only for it to come back to life and waddle off.
 Freaking weird huh?
 Since then, I’ve heard stories of times when people have had drunk or drugged up idiots do things similar to that.
-I’ve experienced a fight in my hostel in Thailand.
+I’ve experienced a fight in my hostel in Thailand that threatened to spiral out of control.
 I’ve also heard of stories where people have had their things stolen as well, but usually that’s because they decided not to take proper precautions.

 Almost 99% of hostel stories I hear though are funny like my first experience, or about best friends being made.